-No, right now there is no way for CloudManager to be aware of domain name changes.
+No, there is currently no way for CloudM Manage to be aware of domain name changes.

-However you can export and import some of the information stored in CloudManger.
+However, you can export and import some of the information stored in CloudM Manage.

-A lot of your information in CloudManager is already influence by Google, however not all, so several steps are required in order to have a copy of your own profile data to be re-imported once CloudManager is re-installed on the new domain name.
+A lot of your information in CloudM Manage is already influenced by Google.
+However not all, so several steps are required in order to have a copy of your own profile data to be re-imported once CloudM Manage is re-installed on the new domain name.

 Export user profile data

-Firstly you'll want to go to your Root Organisation and then from the 3-dotted menu in the top right select export
+Firstly, you will need to go to your Root Organisation and then, from the 3-dotted menu in the top right, select Export Items.

-You'll be presented with a menu item asking what format you want your file to be in, and if you want to export all the child OUs, be sure to enable this
+You will be presented with a menu item asking what format you want your file to be in, and if you want to export all the child Organization Units.
+It is important that you enable this.

-Make sure you tick to select Export the profiles of the child OUs option by putting a tick in the checkbox.
+Make sure you enable the Export the profiles of the child OUs option by putting a tick in the checkbox.

-Once you've enabled that, select the format you want and click the export button.
+Once you have enabled this option, select the format you want and click the Export button.

 Export external contacts

-Smart Groups/Contacts will be lost, they'll just be manual items in G Suite, also any custom roles or OU rules you have in place will also be lost.
+Smart Groups / Contacts will be lost and they will just be manual items in G Suite.
+Any custom roles or OU rules you have in place will also be lost.

 Exporting email signatures

-Go to Email Signatures, click on "Tools" and then "Source Code" and then copy all the text shown into a text file that can be copied from later back into CloudManager.
+Go to Email Signatures, click on "Tools" and then "Source Code" and then copy all the text shown into a text file that can be copied from later back into CloudM Manage.